“This is my art, and it is dangerous”

 “Let’s Turn on the Juice and See What Shakes Loose”

 Beetlejuice offers a different possession model, as the Deetzs are totally aware of what they are doing, but they cannot stop themselves.
 They are definitely alarmed by this possession, but they are not doing anything harmful or horrific.
 Being possessed here is embarrassing and confusing, yet it solves a big problem.
 Before this point, the dinner was going poorly, and the Deetzs couldn’t entertain their guests.
-What’s interesting is that Delia and her guests become possessed because Delia doesn’t know what to talk about.
+A interesting detail here is that Delia and her guests become possessed because Delia doesn’t know what to talk about.
 She tries to change the subject away from ghosts, but in doing so, inadvertently opens herself to possession.
-She is desperate and prone, looking around for something, anything, to talk about.
-Because she doesn’t know what to say next, someone jumps in for her.
+Desperate and prone, looking around for something, anything, to talk about, and in that space of not knowing what to say next, someone jumps in for her and takes control.

 It is noteworthy that each figure in this scene has trouble expressing themselves prior to the possession.
 Delia and Charles want Maxie Dean to invest, but they are having trouble convincing him.
 Dean doesn’t want to invest, but he can’t outright say that until after dinner.
 Otho and Beryl have a strange relationship, as its unclear why they know and hate each other.
 Either way, Otho and Beryl are openly hateful to one another, but this never develops into the fight they clearly want to have.
 Lydia is the strongest example of blocked speech, as she is upset with her Father and Stepmother, but hasn’t told them about her serious depression.
 She has joked about it a few times, or made comments about it, but she hasn’t mentioned just how dangerous it has gotten.
 Keep in mind, Lydia tries to commit suicide in the film, going so far as to write a suicide note for her parents.
 I don’t think her parents discover this in the film, so its unclear if they ever learn what Lydia was going through.

 The possession reorganizes everyone, at least momentarily.
-They get to let go of their heavily curated words and lives and let someone else take control.
-Everyone is relieved afterwards because they had an out of body experience, and in doing so, moved away from what they couldn’t talk about.
+They get to let go of their heavily curated words and lives to let someone else take control.
+That explains why everyone is relieved afterwards, they had an out of body experience, and in doing so, moved away from what they couldn’t talk about.

 “I would Rather talk about…day o…day o”

 Harry Belafonte’s songs are regularly collapsed onto this horror comedy classic.
-If someone hears “Day O” on the radio, they will most likely think about this scene.
+If someone hears “Day O” on the radio, they will most likely think of this Beetlejuice scene.
 I don’t know if that is a good or bad thing, as Belafonte’s music is fantastic on its own, and it doesn’t need to be compared with a film he had little involvement in, let alone one which displaces his voice.
 The strangest element of the possession scene is that it’s still Belafonte singing.
 This is important to note, as many possession scenes still use the victim’s voice.
-But the Deetzs aren’t singing, their bodies are just radios picking up on some ghostly signal.
+The Deetzs aren’t singing, their bodies are just radios picking up some ghostly signal.

 “What’s the Good of being a ghost if you can’t frighten people away?”